Digital Vacuum Gauge – Vac Checker®

 How it Works

 The absolute pressure gauge Vac Checker® works the opposite to the conventional dial type vacuum gauge (the gauge usually mounted on the resin catch pot or vacuum pump).
 The latter measures the pressure relative to atmospheric pressure surrounding the gauge.
 But with high quality vacuum resin infusion processes it is much more important to know the pressure which is left in the evacuated system (the pressure relative to absolute zero is called absolute pressure) because it correlates with the amount of air left in the system.
-This in turn correlates with the porosity and amount of voids in the resulting laminate.
-E.g. going down from 1000mbar to 100mbar absolute pressure leaves 10% air in the bag but going down to 10mbar leaves only 1% air in the system.
+This in turn correlates with the porosity and amount of voids in the produced parts.
+E.g. pulling down vacuum from 1000mbar to 100mbar absolute pressure leaves 10% air in the bag but pulling down to 10mbar leaves only 1% air in the system.
 Using absolute zero pressure as a reference point provides a reliable and accurate measurement of vacuum levels, due to being a fixed point of reference which is not influenced by environmental factors.

-To produce high quality vacuum infusion or prepreg parts a vacuum range of 2mbar – 20mbar is required within the bag.
+To produce high quality vacuum resin infusion or prepreg parts a vacuum range of 2mbar – 20mbar is required within the bag.
 A traditional dial type gauge shows variations in a range between 1 and 3% of full scale due to inaccuracy of the mechanism within the gauge and environmental variables.
 It is apparent that a gauge with a total accuracy of ±55 mbar is not an appropriate instrument for measuring an in-bag vacuum of 2 to 20 mbar.
 In order to reliably confirm that the system has been evacuated to this degree of vacuum, the gauge used to measure this value needs to be accurate in this region.

 German Advanced Composites mission is to provide only the best products for high quality composite applications to the market.
 The Vac Checker® has been put to the test for daily use in rough shop conditions and proven its quality to composite experts and Todays leading composites manufacturers.
 The ability to detect changes in pressure precisely and instantly does not only save time and money during process setup, but also works as an excellent performance indicator for the quality of the vacuum resin infusion process and the outcome.